-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines A4e Calculation Device (on Non-Calculator Sections of Mathematics Assessments) Available on: DC CAPE Math Assessments Calculation Device (on Non-Calculator Sections of Mathematics Assessments) Before Testing: Purpose: The purpose of the calculation device on the non-calculator sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform basic calculations (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
+Comparable mmodation PBT Accommodation PBT Administration Guidelines · · · · · · · · · · · · · · · · · · · PBT Accommodation Calculation Device and Mathematics Tools (on Non-Calculator Sections of Mathematics Assessments) During Testing: A student uses a specific calculation device (e.g., large key, talking, or other adapted calculator) other than the embedded grade-level calculator on the calculator section of the mathematics assessments.
+If a talking calculator is used, the student must use headphones or be tested in a separate setting.
+Before Testing: Purpose: The purpose of the calculation device on the non-calculator sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform basic calculations (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
 Specific guidelines for determining if this accommodation would be appropriate for a specific student, see the next page.
 For these students, a calculation device may be used on the non-calculator AND calculator sections of the mathematics assessments.
-The IEP or 504 plan must specify which device(s).
-Identification for Accommodations registration File: Student's accommodations registration file must have Calculation Device on Non-Calculator Sections selected.
+The IEP or 504 plan must specify which device(s) or manipulatives.
+Identification for SR/PNP: Student's SR/ PNP must have Calculation Device and Mathematics Tools on Non-Calculator Sections selected.
+Any mathematical tools not included on the list may require state assessment office approval, depending on assessment once approval, depending on state policies.
 Check with your district/state contact if you have questions.
-Materials: Allowable calculators for the calculator accommodation on non-calculator sections: Grades 3-7: Four-function with square root and percentage functions.
-Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator).
-High School: Graphing calculators with functionalities consistent with TI-84 or similar models (Student may also bring a scientific calculator or a four-function with square root and percentage functions).
+Materials: Allowable calculators for the calculator accommodation on non-calculator sections: Grades 3-5: Four-function with square root and percentage functions.
+Grade 6-7: Four-function with square root and percentage functions.
+Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator)

+calculator).